k14krug/kTunes/README.md

 - In Explorer you must drop the playlist on top of the ImportM3U.vbs apple script

 ## Note
 This is my first Python project - it's quite rough.
 If you're an experienced programmer turn away now.

 I used VS Code(love it!) and virtualwrapper for my development environment.
+Here's a couple extensions to VS code that were helpful:
+- SQLite by alexcvzz
+- SQLite Viewer by Florian Klampfer

 ## Still needed
-- requirements.txt file
 - variable to specify iTunes directory
 - Batch mode - should be able to read a file with parms to create new playlist without having to go to the app to enter in data. "process_db.py" can be run outside of the flask app but I'd like to modified it to read in a parm file.